yiranhi/transformer_from_scratch/README.md

 It solves recomputation by storing the attnetion from previous steps.

 If you are interested in KV cache, please refer to (https://huggingface.co/blog/not-lain/kv-caching)

+*update:* I tried to understand the **'mask in inference'** from another prospective.
+In Decoder-only architecture like GPT, they remove the **'multi-Head Attention'** because they don't have encoder's output.
+And in GPT-like models, they have a sequence as input.
+However, the docoder have to do *n* times forward and predict tokens one by one, which means at least before the last token in input sequence was generated, the decoder still does **teacher forcing** as training.
+So the mask is needed in inference.

+*Note:* This is my opinion about mask in inference.
+I am not sure it's correct or not.
+Please leave your comments and let's have deeper understanding about this question.

 ## Day 4: The Implement of 'MaskedMultiHeadAttention'
 The class **SelfAttention**, **MultiHeadAttention** and **MaskedMultiHeadAttention** are in the *multi_head_attention.py*.